Gospel of Grace Ministries

 Philippians 3:7-9 “But what things were gain to me, those I counted loss for Christ.
 Yea doubtless, and I count all things but loss for the excellency of the knowledge of Christ Jesus my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win Christ, And be found in Him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith.”

-Romans 7:24-25 “O wretched man that I am! who shall deliver me from the body of this death?
+Romans 7:24-25 “O wretched man that I am!
+Who shall deliver me from the body of this death?
 I thank God through Jesus Christ our Lord.
 So then with the mind I myself serve the law of God; but with the flesh the law of sin.”

 Psalm 130:3-4 “ If You, LORD, should mark iniquities, O Lord, who shall stand?
 But there is forgiveness with You, that You may be feared.”